 When is a primer required?

-In all these cases, it is imperative to apply what is called metal adhesion primer (which is used to adhere) and which has a protective role against corrosion.
+In all these cases, it is imperative to apply what is called a metal adhesion primer (which is used to adhere) and which has a protective role against corrosion.

 What is the difference between a base and a primer ?